-Based on the general work schedule of the project, the rehabilitation of the pumping station will be completed within a period of 12 months.
+Based on the general work schedule of the project, the rehabilitation of the pumping station will be completed within a period of approximately 24 months, starting early 2018.
+With regard to dredging, this assumes that resettlement of the 165 ISFs in the technical footprint is completed by the end of 2017.